hariom282538/lazyGit/README.md

    - Current branch
    - Existing other branches
    - New branch

+- Show
+   - easy way to get commit details
+   - easy way to see modified files in specific commit without knowing the commit-id

 ##### The purpose of these script is to simplify daily git operations for programmers/DevOps.